jpeconi/tf-docker/README.md

     - ```images\train```: This folder contains a copy of all images, and the respective *.xml files, which will be used to train our model.
     - ```images\test```: This folder contains a copy of all images, and the respective *.xml files, which will be used to test our model.

+3. ```output```: This folder will be the destination for our trained model upon completion of the training

 3. ```pre-trained-model```: This folder will contain the pre-trained model of our choice, which shall be used as a starting checkpoint for our training job.

 4. ```training```: This folder will contain the training pipeline configuration file *.config, as well as a *.pbtxt label map file and all files generated during the training of our model.

 5. ```README.md```: This is an optional file which provides some general information regarding the training conditions of our model.
 It is not used by TensorFlow in any way, but it generally helps when you have a few training folders and/or you are revisiting a trained model after some time.